 Practical Seamanship Training

 Practical training is offered on a power vessel.
-Sail practicals are by special arrangement.
-A five-day course of instruction conducted on board a yacht (either power or sail) covering seamanship skills such as:
+A five-day course of instruction conducted onboard a yacht covering seamanship skills such as:

 - Nautical terminology